-General Guidelines Victim Stability Keep victMove the gently as Move the victim rapidly but also as carefully and gently as possible Be careful not to bump the victim's head during NOTE: If an infant is fastened in an infant seat, do not remove the infant.
+General Guidelines Victim Stability Keep victim in a straight line during the movement Keep victim lying down Move the victim rapidly but also as carefully and gently as possible Be careful not to bump the victim's head during movement NOTE: If an infant is fastened in an infant seat, do not remove the infant.
 Move infant and the seat together.